Anilkumarsunkesula/vsts/sudheer/itro-ansible.md

 Next we will SSH to the compute instance from the internet.

-## Login to the Compute Instance & Install Ansible
+## Login to the Compute Instance and Install Ansible

 In this section we will SSH into the Compute instance using its Public IP address and private SSH key to Install and Configure Ansible.